 No, not necessarily.
 Kids with autism are often late talkers but not all late talkers have autism.
 The definition of a late talker we’re speaking about here implies that the child has typical cognitive, social, vision, and hearing skills.
 Kids on the autism spectrum are often late to say their first words, but they also have social engagement issues and cognitive delays.

-Gotcha.
-Now, how do you diagnose a late talker?
+How do you diagnose a late talker?

 In terms of development, language and cognition are so related to each other that what we have to do is look at cognitive skills that are not related to their language skills.
 A way to test a baby’s cognitive skills, for instance, is to look at their problem-solving skills and play skills — how they can do things like matching pictures or putting shapes together to do a puzzle.
 Those things don’t really require language in terms of saying anything or listening to language, but they give us an idea of a child’s ability to learn things and take information from their environment.
 If their cognitive skills are in the average range but their language is significantly delayed that leads us to believe the underlying problem is with language skills.

 So is it their language?
 We do know that kids that are late talkers show delayed babbling.
-We can identify this as early as six months of age.
+We can identify this as early as 6 months of age.
 And before 6 months, something that’s not quite babbling occurs.
 We call it “cooing.”
 Those are soft vowel-like sounds, “oohs” and “aahs,” and we want to hear these pre-linguistic vocalizations.
-They’re really important because they’re practice for saying real words, which children begin forming at nine to 15 months of age.
+They’re really important because they’re practice for saying real words, which children begin forming at 9 to 15 months of age.

-So to parents asking when they should be concerned, I always say anytime between nine to 15 months.
+So to parents asking when they should be concerned, I always say anytime between 9 to 15 months.
 That’s when most kids start to say real words.
 If you have a child that hasn’t spoken any words at that age, we want to look carefully at that child.

 There’s a lot of unverified information floating around about late talkers.
 What are some common misperceptions or myths that are just plain wrong?